Desbeers/Make-Books/sample book/03 01 Files.md

 ## Folder: /pandoc/templates

 This is where the templates are stored for Pandoc.
-It should know how we like the layout to be, of course!
+It should know how we like the layout to be, of course.
 Pandoc has a lot of *default* templates but I like my own better.
 There are templates for PDF and ePub in here, as well sub-templates to get the `dedication` page for example.

 ## Folder: /pandoc/filters

 To customise Pandoc’s output you can run the content trough filters.
-And believe me, the content will run really hard!
 A lot of smart-ass stuff is happening in there, so it even deserves its own page in this book...

 ## Folder: /pandoc/css